BaoWangMath/DNN-DataDependentActivation/README.md

 ## External dependency: pyflann (https://github.com/primetang/pyflann)
 Place the pyflann library in your current directory to replace the pyflann folder

+### Cifar10-Natural
+Code for reproducing results of naturally trained ResNets on the Cifar10

+### Cifar10-Robust
+Code for reproducing results of PGD adversarial training for ResNets on the Cifar10

+### MNIST-Robust
+Code for reproducing results of PGD adversarial training for Small-CNN on the MNIST

 If you find this work useful and use it on you own research, please cite our [paper](https://papers.nips.cc/paper/7355-deep-neural-nets-with-interpolating-function-as-output-activation.pdf)

 ```